 Reduce Your Risk – Making Lifestyle Choices Can Help Fix Gum Disease

-Several lifestyle choices can enable bacteria to thrive within the mouth.
+Several lifestyle choices can enable plaque to thrive within the mouth.
 For self-care treatments to be as effective as possible, making some changes may be beneficial.
-This will make it more difficult for bacteria to thrive in the mouth.
-We recommended the following.
+This will make it more difficult for plaque to thrive in the mouth.
+We recommend the following.

 Stop Smoking

 Smoking is one of the biggest causes of gum disease and tooth loss around the world.
 Nicotine constricts the blood vessels so the symptoms of bleeding and redness are often not present.
-This means that smokers don’t realize they have the early stages of gum disease and it progresses to periodontitis.
+This means that smokers don’t realize they have anything wrong and it’s allowed to get worse.
 Reducing or ideally, stopping smoking gives your gums the best chance of recovering.

 Control Sugar Levels